What to Know Before Buying a Website Domain for Your Online Shop

 Google is also a short word; two syllables, which is generally a very good thing.
 Apple, Nike, Sony are great examples of short brand names.
 Can you do it with one syllable?
 It’s tough, but brands like Coke, Ugg, Ford managed to do it.
 Generally, try to keep it under three syllables so they’re easy to remember.

 It’s worth noting that spelling should be easy as well.
 Words like google, apple, and Amazon are easy to spell.
-Words like gobbledygook are a little more difficult to spell (For the record, I definitely googled how to spell that).
+Words like gobbledegook are a little more difficult to spell (For the record, I definitely googled the spelling for that one).

 2. Check up on the competition